-In the new knowledge economy, education is increasingly being considered a part of everyday life.
-Instead of spatially isolating educational functions, there is more demand for social activity and integration into the urban context.
+We increasingly consider education a part of everyday life.
+Especially in the new knowledge economy.
+Instead of spatially isolating educational functions, there is more demand for social activity and integration.
+For this reason, we designed “Community College Noord”.

-The design of a community college entails designing a multifunctional and sustainable programme that will transform the school building into a new kind of urban function in which the immediate community is closely involved.
-What makes the MBO College Noord unique is its combination of two schools in a single building: the Bredero MAVO (pre-vocational secondary education) and the ROC van Amsterdam (ROCvA, a regional training centre providing senior secondary vocational education).
+The design of a community college involves designing a multifunctional and sustainable program.
+A program that transforms the school building into a new urban function.
+One that closely involves the community.
+What makes the MBO College Noord unique is its combination of two schools in a single building.
+The Bredero MAVO (pre-vocational secondary education) and the ROC van Amsterdam (a regional training centre providing senior secondary vocational education).

-The MBO College Noord is located at an urbanly complex and highly challenging site in the ‘new’ city centre of Amsterdam Noord (known as the CAN area) and adjoins and is partially under the elevated station of the Noord-Zuid (north-south) metro line.
+The MBO Community College Noord is located at an urbanly complex and highly challenging site.
+Within the ‘new’ city centre of Amsterdam Noord.
+It is partially under the elevated station of the Noord-Zuid metro line.

 A major focus of the school’s educational concept is ‘the school building as career centre’.
-To increase the rate at which pupils in pre-vocational secondary education transfer on to senior secondary vocational education, both schools are only partially separated and visually connected by means of a double helix shape as a circulation model.
+By means of a double helix shape as a circulation model, we increase the rate at which pupils in pre-vocational secondary education transfer on to senior secondary vocational education.
+Both schools are only partially separated and visually connected.

-A perception of the educational complex as being small-scaled is achieved by dividing it into four separate buildings, each with its own expressive quality and within which the Bredero College and the ROCvA have their own entrances.
-The academic programme is provided on the ground and first floors.
+By dividing the educational complex into four separate buildings, the building is perceived as being small-scale.
+Each building also has its own expressive quality.
+On top of that, they have their own entrances within which the Bredero College and the ROCvA.
+The academic program is provided on the ground and first floors.

-As a three-dimensional passage, the design achieves two goals: each main user has its own street address and can simultaneously make use of the interior’s shared facilities such as a restaurant, a multimedia centre, a library, multifunctional gyms and other support functions.
+As a three-dimensional passage, the design achieves two goals.
+Firstly, each main user has its own street address.
+Secondly, Each user can simultaneously make use of the interior’s shared facilities.
+For example, a restaurant, a multimedia centre, a library, multifunctional gyms and other support functions.

 For more information about the educational programme click here.